Harvesting the larch

 " The greater the diversity of trees in Lynches Wood the less prone it'll be to some of the nasty tree diseases that are affecting many woodlands in the UK."

-Over the next few months we'll be cutting some down leaving the ones that remain to mature properly.
+After careful planning, we've cut some down leaving the ones that remain to mature properly.

 Where the trees are too dense, little light reaches the ground leaving the wood dark and uninviting.
 Competition for light and resources makes the trees tall and spindly.
-By removing some of the weaker, less healthy trees it gives those those left the space to grow, It allows light back into the wood, creating opportunities for plants like bluebells to grow.
+By removing some of the weaker, less healthy trees it gives those those left the space to grow.
+It allows light back into the wood, creating opportunities for plants like bluebells to grow.